-The level of instructions for an IMCA for patients in SBUHB has remained consistent.
 The advocates are continuing to carry out their role using technology, in combination with meeting patients face-to-face where able whilst following government COVID-19 guidelines and local arrangements.

 The IMCA quarterly monitoring reports continue to be shared via the Safeguarding Committee and include case scenarios.